ankushkaudi/TryHackMe-Walkthroughs/Easy/RootMe.md

 Answers to the questions :

 1. Search for files with SUID permission, which file is weird?
 Ans : /usr/bin/python

 2. Find a form to escalate your privileges
 No answer needed

 3. root.txt
 Ans : THM{pr1v1l3g3_3sc4l4t10n}

-My views on RootMe
+Summary :

 It was a very interesting room designed for beginners.
 It gives a hands on experience to work with nmap to find services running along with their versions and OS.
 Using gobuster to find the hidden directories.
 Using